agrc/deq-spills/README.md

 See [src/index.html](src/index.html) for an example of how to embed this widget and get data from it.

+*Note: For development on `localhost` you may define the following global variable and pass a wide-open quad word: `AGRC_testQuadWord`.

 ### API
 #### constructor
 `new AGRCMap(options, node)`